forward/capify-ec2/readme.md

 #### Configuration

-Note: 'aws_access_key_id', 'aws_secret_access_key', and 'region' are required.
+Note: ':aws_access_key_id', ':aws_secret_access_key', and ':region' are required.
 Other settings are optional.

 * :project_tag

   If this is defined, Capify-EC2 will only create namespaces and tasks for the EC2 instances that have a matching 'Project' tag.
-By default, all instances available to the configured AWS access key will be used.
+By default, all instances available to the specified AWS access key will be used.

   It is possible to include multiple projects simultaneously by using the :project_tags parameter, like so: